folk-lab/qdotweb_rpi/README.md

 # qdotweb_rpi

-A flask framework for gathering data from devices connects to Raspberry Pis over a network.
+A flask wrapper for gathering data from devices/sensors connected to a Raspberry Pi over a network.

 Setup: